 Born in Somalia to a devout Muslim family, Hirsi Ali underwent female genital mutilation as a child and escaped an arranged marriage in 1992 by seeking political asylum in the Netherlands.
 Leaving her religion behind, she famously collaborated with director Theo van Gogh to produce Submission, a short film that ultimately led to van Gogh’s assassination and the subsequent call for her own.

 Moving to the USA in 2006, Hirsi Ali is now an American citizen and has since founded the AHA Foundation in defence of women’s rights, and served as a fellow at the American Enterprise Institute think tank.
 Hirsi Ali has been previously named as one of Time Magazine’s 100 Most Influential People in the World and is a New York Times number one bestselling author.

-Following on from the release of her 2015 book ‘Heretic: Why Islam Needs a Reformation Now,' April will see Ayaan Hirsi Ali in New Zealand for the first time and Think Inc., in association with Loop, invite you to step inside the controversy with ‘Hero of Heresy.'
+Following 2 years on from the release of her 2015 book ‘Heretic: Why Islam Needs a Reformation Now,' April will see Ayaan Hirsi Ali in New Zealand for the first time and Think Inc. invite you to step inside the controversy with ‘Hero of Heresy.'